50 Questions You Must Ask to Evaluate the Quality of Your Website

 - Phone number.

-- Certain content elements that are common on every website.
+- Certain content elements that are standard on every website.

+Check that you’re using only one data type of schema and that the schema works within Google’s standards.

 10. Does the Site Have An XML Sitemap?

-One item seldom translates to increasing the overall quality of a website, but this is one of them.
+One item seldom translates to increasing the overall quality of a website, but this is one of those rare animals.

-Having an XML sitemap makes your website much easier to crawl by the search engines.
+Having an XML sitemap makes ot much easier for search engines to crawl your website.

 Things like 4xx and 5xx errors in the sitemap, non-canonical URLs in the sitemap, blocked pages in the sitemap, sitemaps that are too large, and other issues should be looked at to gauge how the sitemap impacts the quality of a website.